Learn Italian - "Quanto Costa?" means "How much does it cost?"

 (lit.
 I can’t make it (any) more discounted!)

-Contact Corrine at info@StellaLucente.com for special book offers with the promo code CIAP.
+Contact Corrine at info@StellaLucente.com for special offers for our "Conversational Italian for Travelers" series of books with the promo code CIAP.

 Ciao a tutti!
 Sono Kathryn Occhipinti and I invite you to learn Italian as I did - with my Conversational Italian for Travelers books - designed with the Italian-American in mind!
 I will be posting excerpts from the blog that I created for newcomers to the Italian language, which is called Conversational Italian!
 I hope you enjoy my insights to learning Italian.
 Please feel free to leave comments.
 I'd love to hear from you!
 Also, scroll to the end of each post for a special offer for CIAP members.
 Teniamoci in contatto!